Deepti-debug/MonitoringVitalHealthParameters_Android/README.md

 # MonitoringVitalHealthParameters_Android

-Monitoring_Android ("master" branch) -
+"master" branch -
 --------------------------------------
-is the java code (created in android studio) responsible for:
+contains the java code (created in android studio) responsible for:

     • Showing graphical visualisation of the temporal data received from the multimodal device in the realtime.